 Carlton Street restaurant Maya Bay comes to us from the same person behind Koh Lipe, and similarly serves Thai cuisine not found at other restaurants like chicken feet soup and Thai-style beef tartare.

 Si Lom is definitely the spot for Thai food lovers who also love their booze.
 Standout dishes include specialties like the softshell crab Pad Thai, but the real star of the show is the menu of boozy buckets.

-The interior of Sala Modern Thai may look humble, but the food it serves is definitely something that the chefs can brag about.
+Sala Modern Thai may look humble, but the food it serves is definitely something that the chefs can brag about.
 Egg-wrapped pad thai noodles and tasty curry beef are presented beautifully and taste just as good as they look.

 Chiang Mai is a stylish Thai spot serving up cocktails and modern renditions of traditional dishes.
 Presentation is obviously important here.
 Even simple dishes like the shrimp rolls come beautifully presented.

 Imm Thai Kitchen is a contemporary restaurant using traditional regional recipes straight from Thailand.
 On the menu you'll find tom yum soup with shrimp, tom yum lobster pad thai and paneng curry with chicken.

 For good service and atmosphere, Bolan Thai Cuisine's charming restaurant makes for an ideal low-key night out.
 Curry is served alongside adorable star-shaped mounds of rice and appetizers like crispy deep-fried snow shrimp.